The Bloody Baron: Setting and characters

 According to Sasko, the concept of the quest originated from a single sentence: "Geralt meets a 'Baron' who wants the Witcher to kill a monster, and offers information about Ciri in return."
 The quest is designed to embody the region of Velen "with all of its beauty and troubles", highlighting its themes of war, famine, death, lost people, magical rituals, and monsters.
 Sasko's approach to the storyline was influenced by his experience growing up in a poor village in the Polish mountains where he saw multiple cases of alcoholism and domestic violence.

 Sasko and Stachyra designed the Baron to serve as a contrasting character to Geralt; both men are searching for their families and have a bloody past, but the Baron's position as warlord and history of marital abuse complicates his moral standing.
 The designers focused on the irony of the character who wants to reunite his family being revealed as the one responsible for breaking them up.
 Sasko also designed The Baron to have charisma and a sense of humor in order to make the player feel conflicted.
-To that affect, the team intentionally planned the revelation of the Baron's abuse to come after the player learned that the Baron had provided refuge to Ciri.
+To that effect, the team intentionally planned the revelation of the Baron's abuse to come after the player learned that the Baron had provided refuge to Ciri.

-The botchling, a half-bat half-newborn whose name derives from the Polish word for "miscarriage", was inspired by a story from Slavic folklore.
+The botchling, a half-bat half-newborn whose name derives from the Polish word for "miscarriage", was inspired by a demon from Slavic folklore.